-(2) Consultation and review on the enactment of and amendments to the Consumer Protection Law and relevant bylaws.
+- Consultation and review of the enactment of and amendments to the Consumer Protection Law and relevant bylaws.

-(3) Consultation and review on the enactment of and amendments to Templates of Standardized Contracts and their Mandatory and Prohibitive Items.
+- Consultation and review of the enactment of and amendments to Templates of Standardized Contracts and their Mandatory and Prohibitive Items.

-(5) Coordination between the consumer protection competent agency and mechanisms.
+- Coordination between the consumer protection competent agencies and mechanisms.

-- Conducting surveys, tests and publication of goods or services; coordination and handling of major consumer issues, and research on improving executive supervision measures.
+- Conducting surveys, tests and publication of goods or services; coordination and handling of major consumer issues; research on improving executive supervision measures.

 - Evaluation and identification of excellent consumer protection groups.

-The CPC shall install 17 to 27 committee members, of whom one person, the convener, shall be the Vice Premier of the Executive Yuan, serving concurrently; as for the other committee members, the convener shall request the Executive Yuan to dispatch (appoint) them for concurrent service, from the following personnel:
+The CPC shall install 17 to 27 committee members, of whom one person, the convener, shall be the Vice Premier of the Executive Yuan, serving concurrently; as for the other committee members, the convener shall request the Premier of the Executive Yuan to dispatch (appoint) them for concurrent service, from the following personnel:

 - Seven to nine persons shall be the heads of relevant ministries (agencies).

-(2) Two to three persons shall be representatives of consumer protection groups having nation-wide scope.
+- Two to three persons shall be representatives of nation-wide consumer protection groups.

-(3) Two to three persons shall be representatives of business associations having nation-wide scope.
+- Two to three persons shall be representatives of nation-wide business associations.

 - Five to eleven persons shall be experts or scholars.

-As for the representatives mentioned in Paragraph One, items (2) and (3) above, if the nation-wide status of their consumer protection group or business associations undergoes redefinition, the convener shall request the Executive Yuan for a change of their appointment; their term of appointment shall expire at the conclusion of the original term of appointment.
+If a representative mentioned in Paragraph One, items 2 and 3 above were to be re-appointed by the consumer protection group or business association, the convener shall request the Premier of the Executive Yuan for a change of their appointment; their term of appointment shall expire at the conclusion of the original term of appointment.

 At least one-third of CPC committee members must be of each gender; all committee members shall be unsalaried.

 The CPC shall in principle convene a committee meeting once per month; if necessary, an ad hoc meeting may be convened.